zsociety-io/aleo-standard-programs/arc721/README.md

 }
 ```

-This record don’t represent private ownership of the NFT, but is a vehicle for the NFT data and is minted to the public receiver of transfers along with NFT ownership.
+This record doesn’t represent private ownership of the NFT, but is a vehicle for the NFT data and is minted to the public receiver of transfers along with NFT ownership.

 The conversion from private to public owner can then be implemented as follow: